Ice Burns & Pad Damage – Rhodes 2 Safety

 The winter time is certainly the most dangerous for these types of burns, just as the summer plays havoc with doggy paws when the pavements/sidewalks heat up.
-This week we will tackle these 2 categories of burn – Cold Burns & Chemical Burns but firstly I would have to say that prevention is certainly better than the cure.
+If your dog’s paws do become irritated, make sure then are completely clean and dry and then apply something like Aveeno moisturising oatmeal cream or Aloe Vera to soothe and calm the irritation.
+I would, however, have to say that prevention is certainly better than the cure.
 If you know that your dog will be walking on icy or heavily salted surfaces, please consider protecting their pads before you start.

 The easiest form of protection to consider is a wax that your can apply to the pads to provide a protective layer on the tissue.
 This wax has been used effectively for many years by mushers and sled dogs who find the ice an occupational hazard.
 There are several varieties of wax available but something such as Musher’s Secret Paw Wax is ideal for this kind of job (and no, I’m not on commission!)
 This product is also perfect for protecting the pads when running on rough terrain or giving the dog grip when he is walking on a slippery flooring such as ceramic tiles.

 Please do not try to use any techniques to harden the skin on the pad.
 A hard pad will lose it’s elasticity and will not cope with uneven surfaces and in fact is likely to crack and cause the dog much pain and discomfort.
 It is far better to keep the pad fit, healthy, moisturised and elastic, the way it’s supposed to be.